TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 Holds event in the node until
   *event time* + `delay` >= max (*event time* ever seen by the delay node).

-The `key` parameter will be removed in the future release of Nussknacker.
-For the time being configure it to any data field present in the input; the Kafka topic partitioning key being the best candidate.
+The `key` parameter will be removed in the future release of Nussknacker, for the time being configure it to `#inputMeta.key`.